rearc-data/marketplace-data-documentation/docs/TEMPLATE.md

 ## Sources

-Explicitly mention the sources of the data used in this product, especially if not covered in the General Information section.
-This adds transparency and trust for customers.
+_Where did it come from?_

+Explicit callouts to sources used in this product (as Snowflake asks for this.)

 - [Source Name 1]: Description of data source 1.
 - [Source Name 2]: Description of data source 2.